BalderHolst/nix-config/README.md

 ```

 After running the script a few things can need to be done.
-1. Edit the `user.nix` file, and run `uhome` to apply your changes.
+1. Edit the `local.nix` file, and run `uhome` to apply your changes.
 2. Open Neovim and run `PackerSync` to download and install all the plugins.